CreativeNotice/cf-recaptcha/README.md

 Setup
 -------------------

-If you're using the CFC with one pair of public / private keys from reCAPTCHA then feel free to edit the ```init()``` method's argument defaults.
-Just add your public and private keys and you won't have to ever type them out again when using the other methods of the CFC.
+If you're using the CFC with one pair of public / private keys from reCAPTCHA then feel free to edit the ```init()``` method's argument defaults directly in the CFC.
+Just add your public and private keys and you won't have to ever type them out again.

-If, however, you may need to use multiple pairs of keys, you can set them during use.
-To do so you'll use the ```init()``` method. *See that method's documentation below.*
+However, you may need to use multiple pairs of keys on your site, you can set them during use by manually calling the ```init()``` method. *See that method's documentation below.*

 To use this component, add it to your CF environment like any other component.
 Then create the CFC object using:
 ```re = new recaptcha();``` or ```re = CreateObject( 'component', 'recaptcha' );```